jfuruness/lib_ddos_simulator/README.md

         * Bucket
     * Utils
         * Logging
+    * API
 ## Package Description
 * [lib\_ddos\_simulator](#lib_ddos_simulator)

-There are 5 main sections to this python package.
-Managers, Graphers, Attackers, Users, and Utils.
+There are 6 main sections to this python package.
+Managers, Graphers, Attackers, Users, API, and Utils.
 Manager is the term used to describe a defense technique - essentially, the manager of the system.
 Graphers collect data from the simulation and turn it into a readable format.
 Attackers contain the different types of attackers.
 Users contain the different types of users.
 Utils contains auxiliary functions that may be useful across all categories.
+The API contains functionality to call the managers shuffle functions.

 The simulator is the main script in the package, called ddos_simulator.
 You can pass several arguments into the simulator that will allow you to run any attack or defense scenario.
 You can also use the graphers, which call the simulator several times to compare statistics for many scenarios.
 Usage details below.